p4535992/environment-interaction/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/environment-interaction-multisystem/total?style=for-the-badge)

 Environment Interaction allows GM users to create "environment tokens" that characters can interact with.
 These interactions can include weapon attacks, skill checks and saves, and even executing macros.

+When an interaction is selected, the corresponding item on the environment token's actor sheet is created on the character's actor sheet.
+After rolling the item to chat, the item is deleted from the character's actor sheet.
+In this way, the character's actor sheet is the same before and after the interaction.

+A similar method is used to handle attack and damage rolls.
+When attack/damage buttons are clicked, the weapon is temporarily created on the character's actor sheet and used for the attack/damage roll before being deleted.
+This allows the character's relevant game stats to be used for the roll.

+Every environment i bind to a specific item configuration where you can set a collection of macro for make everything full customizable and system dependent.

+The scope of the module is to give a base for doing smart token usable from players even when gm is absent.

 **Note: This is module is inspired from the  wonderful work done by these developers:**